laszlocph/website/Simple-Jenkins-and-Docker-workflow.md

 and factors out completely the need to talk to an operations engineer.
 While i have a sweet spot for operations engineers, they really shouldn't be bothered with *a certain a Ruby gem that is needed on the CI server*.

-**The separartion of roles and responsibilities become more clear between dev and ops** this way, the ops people should move from being gatekeepers  (having root access to install *that Ruby gem*), to enablers.
+**The separation of roles and responsibilities become more clear between dev and ops** this way, the ops people should move from being gatekeepers  (having root access to install *that Ruby gem*), to enablers.
 They make sure that plenty of computing power is provisioned to the CI environment, and.. well, that's all.

 ## An opinionated take
-As i see it, the only blocker to get started with Docker, is the paralysing effect of choice.
+As i see it, the only blocker to get started with Docker, is the paralyzing effect of choice.
 There is simply too many good options to choose from.
 If there are 10 components with 3 good choices for each, you do the math why it's a **thousands choices** you have to make to reach nirvana.